Seat Belt Use & Injury Claims in North Carolina

 In 2011, the National Highway Traffic Safety Administration (NHTSA) established new uniform criteria for observational surveys of seat belt use across the U.S. The results of the latest survey reveal trends in seat belt use specific to our state.

-Below, the personal injury attorneys at the DeMayo Law Offices highlight survey results from 2017, review North Carolina’s seat belt law, and show instances when seat belts cause harm instead of preventing it.
+Below, the car accident attorneys at DeMayo Law Offices highlight survey results from 2017, review North Carolina’s seat belt law, and show instances when seat belts cause harm instead of preventing it.

 Seat Belt Use in North Carolina

 North Carolina seat belt use rates have increased since 2009.
 In 2017, North Carolina drivers buckled up 91.6 percent of the time; passengers did so at about the same rate.

 Vans and pickup trucks had slightly lower seat belt use rates compared to cars and sport utility vehicles.
 Women tend to wear their seatbelts more often than men.
 Seat belt use among drivers younger than 25 was lower than all other age groups.

 In addition to seat belt use, the 2017 Seat Belt Use Survey also assessed statewide use of cell phones while driving.
 Survey observations concluded the rate of texting while driving in North Carolina increased from 3.2 percent in 2016 to 5.1 percent in 2017.